Atlas LV-3B: Quality assurance

 For the most part, NASA preferred to stay conservative with the Mercury vehicles and avoid modifying them any more than necessary.
 Modifications to the Atlas would largely be limited to those that improved pilot safety, and the standard D-series Atlas configuration was to be retained as much as possible, so assorted enhancements made to the latest Atlas missiles would not be used.
 Various equipment and procedures used with Mercury vehicles, although outdated and often not the best or latest, were preferred because they were proven and well-understood.
 Any new equipment or hardware changes made to Mercury vehicles had to be flown on at least three Atlas R&D tests before NASA would approve them for use.
-Despite the conservatism and caution taken with the design of Mercury vehicles, a huge number of changes did take place over the 4 1/2 years of the program from lessons learned, and the emphasis on quality control got tighter as time went along; the last two Mercury flights were given a level of testing and pre-flight inspection that was unheard of when Big Joe flew in 1959.
+Despite the conservatism and caution taken with the design of Mercury vehicles, a large number of changes did take place over the 4 1/2 years of the program from lessons learned, and the emphasis on quality control got tighter as time went along; the last two Mercury flights were given a level of testing and pre-flight inspection that was unheard of when Big Joe flew in 1959.

 All launch vehicles would have to be complete and fully flight-ready at delivery to Cape Canaveral with no missing components or unscheduled modifications/upgrades.
 After delivery, a comprehensive inspection of the booster would be undertaken, and prior to launch, a flight review board would convene to approve each booster as flight-ready.
 The review board would conduct an overview of all pre-launch checks and hardware repairs/modifications.
-In addition, Atlas flights over the past few months in both NASA and Air Force programs would be reviewed to make sure no failures occurred involving any components or procedures relevant to Project Mercury.
+In addition, Atlas flights that had taken place over the past few months in both NASA and Air Force programs would be reviewed to make sure no failures occurred involving any components or procedures relevant to Project Mercury.